Hydrostatic and Oncotic Pressures

 Capillary Plasma Oncotic Pressure (ΠC)

 Normally, when oncotic pressure is measured, it is measured across a semipermeable membrane that is permeable to fluid and electrolytes but not to large protein molecules.
-In most capillaries, however, the wall (primarily endothelium) does have a finite permeability to proteins.
-The actual permeability to protein depends upon the type of capillary as well as the nature of the protein (size, shape, charge).
-Because of this finite permeability, the actual oncotic pressure generated across the capillary membrane is less than that calculated from the protein concentration.
-The effects of finite protein permeability on the physiological oncotic pressure can be determined knowing the reflection coefficient (σ) of the capillary wall.
-If the capillary is impermeable to protein then σ = 1.
+In most capillaries, however, the wall (primarily endothelium) has a finite permeability to proteins.
+Membrane permeability to proteins depends on the type of capillary and the nature of the protein (size, shape, charge).
+Because of this finite permeability, the effective oncotic pressure generated across the capillary membrane is less than that calculated from the protein concentration.
+The effects of finite protein permeability on the physiological oncotic pressure can be determined by knowing the reflection coefficient (σ) of the capillary wall.
+If the capillary is impermeable to protein, then σ = 1.
 If the capillary is freely permeable to protein, then σ = 0.
-Continuous capillaries have a high σ (>0.9), whereas discontinuous and fenestrated capillaries are very "leaky" to proteins have a relatively low σ.
+Continuous capillaries have a high σ (>0.9), whereas discontinuous and fenestrated capillaries that are very "leaky" to proteins have a relatively low σ.
 When the value for σ is very low, plasma and tissue oncotic pressures may have a negligible influence on the net driving force.

 Tissue (interstitial) Oncotic Pressure (Πi)

-The oncotic pressure of the interstitial fluid depends on the interstitial protein concentration and the reflection coefficient of the capillary wall.
-The more permeable the capillary barrier is to proteins, the higher the interstitial oncotic pressure.
-This pressure is also determined by the amount of fluid filtration into the interstitium.
-For example, increased capillary filtration decreases interstitial protein concentration and reduces the oncotic pressure.
-A reduction in the interstitial oncotic pressure increases the net oncotic pressure across the capillary endothelium (πC - πi), which opposes filtration and promotes reabsorption thereby serving as a mechanism to limit capillary filtration.
-In a "typical" tissue, tissue oncotic pressure is about 5 mmHg (i.e., much lower than capillary plasma oncotic pressure).
+The effective oncotic pressure of the interstitial fluid depends on the interstitial protein concentration and the reflection coefficient of the capillary wall.
+The more permeable the capillary barrier is to plasma proteins, the higher the interstitial protein concentration; however, the effective oncotic pressure will be less than that calculated from the protein concentration because of the lower reflection coefficient.
+Interstitial protein concentration can also be determined by the amount of fluid filtration into the interstitium.
+For example, increased capillary filtration dilutes the interstitial protein concentration and therefore reduces the oncotic pressure exerted by those proteins.
+A reduction in the interstitial oncotic pressure increases the net oncotic pressure across the capillary endothelium (πC - πi), which opposes filtration and promotes reabsorption.
+This serves as a mechanism to limit capillary filtration.
+In a "typical" tissue, tissue oncotic pressure is about 5 mmHg, which is much lower than the capillary plasma oncotic pressure.